 There’s something about not being taken for granted and feeling valued that makes people feel better.
 Gratitude warms your heart and can lift both the giver and the receiver out of despair.

-A month or so into the pandemic, in the middle of “lockdown,” I received an unexpected package in the mail.
+I once received an unexpected package in the mail.
 It was a bubble machine from a friend that included a note saying how much she appreciated our friendship.
 She encouraged me to put that bubble machine to good use in our neighborhood to lift people’s spirits.
-Trust me when I tell you that bubble machine brought a lot of joy and laughter to people young and old.
+Trust me when I tell you, that bubble machine brought a lot of joy and laughter to people young and old.

 Now that you know practicing gratitude strengthens your relationships, you may be looking for ways to incorporate thankfulness into your life on the regular.
 If so, you’ll be glad to know there are lots of ways you can show people how thankful you are.